M42 lens mount: Use on modern cameras

 M42 adapters exist for many current lens mounts; here, a Pentacon 50mm M42 lens is mounted to a Canon EOS body.

 Due to the simplicity of the M42 lens mount and the large selection of lenses, M42 adapters exist for all current and many obsolete lens mounts.
 The adapter fits between the camera and the lens, making it possible to mate an M42 lens to a body with a different lens mount.
-M42 adapters work best on bodies with a flange depth less than or equal to the M42's flange depth, which includes the popular Canon EF-mount, the Pentax K-mount, the Minolta/Konica Minolta/Sony A-mount, the Sony E-mount, the Samsung NX-mount, the Fujifilm X-mount and the Four Thirds system including the Micro Four Thirds system.
+M42 adapters work best on bodies with a flange depth less than or equal to the M42's flange depth, which includes the popular Canon EF-mount, the Pentax K-mount, the Minolta/Konica Minolta/Sony A-mount, the Sony E-mount, the Samsung NX-mount, the Fujifilm X-mount, the Nikon Z-mount, and the Four Thirds system including the Micro Four Thirds system.
 This allows the lens to be physically mounted the correct distance from the film or sensor, retaining the original focus range of the lens without the use of correction optics.

 Some M42 lenses extend too far into the camera body, causing interference between the mirror mechanism of the camera, and rear element or aperture pin of the lens.
 This issue is most commonly encountered with certain Takumar lenses adapted to Canon full frame cameras.

-On bodies with a flange focal distance greater than that of M42, most notably Nikon, three options are available.
+On bodies with a flange focal distance greater than that of M42, most notably Nikon F, three options are available.
 A simple mechanical adapter allows the lens to be mounted, but the effect is similar to the introduction of an extension tube, reducing the minimum focus distance at the expense of losing infinity focus.
 Alternatively, an adapter with an optical element can be used to retain the original focus range of the lens, at the expense of some image quality.
 Finally, it is possible to replace the M42 mount on some lenses with the desired camera mount, or to perform the reverse change on a camera body.

 The level of functionality available from a modern body when an M42 lens is mounted may vary.
 Some bodies may be operated in aperture priority mode, others will only allow full manual control in this circumstance.
 Focus confirmation may not be available.
 Mounting an M42 lens on a digital SLR with a sensor smaller than 35 mm film results in FOV crop.